Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Praxis: LM Training and Inference

+While this approach can deal with simple surface-form competitions, it is not straightforward to generalize.
+For example, what should a string like $\wordstext{probably heads}$ match to?
+How should its similarity to $\wordstext{heads}$ be measured?
+Moreover, in more realistic cases, an input and output may contain many events, making the mapping nontrivial.

 \paragraph{I2.
-Explicit probability report:} Rather than using the output probabilities of the model to obtain response probabilities, it is possible to instruct the model, possibly with few-shot examples, to explicitly report probabilities of different options.
-In the multiple-choice example, this is done by instructing the model to generate a list of probabilities corresponding to the options.
+Second-order prediction:} Rather than using the output probabilities of the model to obtain response probabilities, we can instruct the model, possibly with few-shot examples, to explicitly report probabilities of different options.
+Importantly, this method directly addresses events and not their descriptions.
+Notably, unlike softmax probabilities, this method does not necessarily impose a specific format for the output.
+The output can be either numeric (where adherence to probability requirement must be externally verified) or verbal (e.g. ``likely a but possibly b'').

-Notably, unlike logit probabilities, this method does not explicitly force a legal distribution (e.g., that all possibilities sum up to $1$) as the output.